moliver28/research-handbook/content/handbook/finance/expenses.md

 - Further to this, items like additional monitors, laptop stand, external webcam, supplementary lighting, laptop bag/case, can also be considered and expensed using the Stipend/Allowance.
 - Any items outside this will fall under an exception to the policy and will be subjected to review.
 - In addition the following items are **not reimbursable**: Phones, watches, smart speakers, smart TVs/smart monitors, walking pads/treadmills and tablets.
-- If you have any doubts please connect with the Expense Team on expenses@gitlab.com.
+- If you have any doubts please connect with the Expense Team by submitting a request under the `Expenses -> Home Office Equipment` page of [HelpLab](/handbook/business-technology/enterprise-applications/guides/helplab-guide/).
 Please note that these purchases are still reviewed by your manager and accounting teams, and any misappropriation of these funds will be flagged.

 ##### New Hires- 1,500 USD (or equivalent local currency) Guidelines